ucinvestments/UC-wages/README.md

 ## License

-Data is public domain.
-Analysis code is GNU Affereo licensed.
+Data is public domain under the AGPL.